anibalgomezprojects/balerocms-enterprise/docs/README.md

 * Apache Maven (3.2.5 or Higher)
 * MySQL (5 or Higher; Only for production mode)

+To Cloning or Updating Software:

+* Git (2.3 or Higher)

 ## Welcome to Balero CMS Enterprise.

 ### About this project